sobjornstad/TiddlyRemember/RELEASING.md

    Also update it in the `TiddlyWiki Metadata` tiddler.
 2. Open and save the `TiddlyRemember` main tiddler so that its modification date gets bumped.
-3. Quit the TiddlyWiki listener and commit the changes to your release branch.
+3. Quit the TiddlyWiki listener.

 ## Updating the Anki add-on